 The Future Parks Accelerator Programme in Birmingham – Naturally Birmingham

-Birmingham’s bid for a place in the FPA Programme is called Naturally Birmingham.
-A Consultant in Public Health in Birmingham City Council is leading the Naturally Birmingham programme, but the project is working with a range of partners with people’s views and values at its heart.
-We are testing new approaches to caring for the city’s green spaces.
+Birmingham’s project in the FPA Programme is called Naturally Birmingham.
+Hamira Sultan, a Consultant in Public Health in Birmingham City Council, is leading the Naturally Birmingham programme, but the project includes a range of partners and has people’s views and values at its heart.

 - Health and Wellbeing